-Tom Allewell is a British landscape and urban photographer, with an abstract and minimalist style, that typically incorporates elements of geometry and surrealism.
+Tom Allewell is a British photographer, best known for his abstract and minimalist natural and urban landscapes, that typically incorporate elements of geometry and surrealism.

-A key focus of his work is the urban fringe, at the point of intersection between manmade and natural landscapes, in particular; the lesser photographed industrial and coastal town areas, where strong relationships and juxtapositions can be found between geometric manmade structures and nature’s more fluid forms.
+A key focus of his work is the urban fringe, at the point of intersection between manmade and natural landscapes, where strong relationships and juxtapositions can be found between geometric manmade structures and nature’s more fluid forms.

 Natural landscapes, particularly those less explored, and remote, do continue to interest him however; as does the challenge of photographing and highlighting the beauty in the often overlooked, less conventional everyday scenes.

 He predominantly works in black and white, as the medium is inherently abstract, allowing much greater latitude to interpret a scene and present it in a unique way, in addition to its ability to more directly convey an image’s underlying essence and atmosphere.
-Increasingly, his colour photography is generally reserved for more abstract compositions, that focus on contrasts in colour.
+Increasingly, his colour photography is generally reserved for more abstract compositions, that focus on strong forms and contrasts in colour, light and shadow; and border on an optical illusion.

 Whilst he does focus on specific projects; his preference is toward a more organic, instinctual type of photography, that is dictated more by the prevailing environment he finds himself in through exploration, rather than via detailed planning.